Auditioning at The Collective

 Musicianship: understanding of melodic, harmonic, and rhythmic concepts plus music notation

-Sight-Singing and Performance: perform three randomly-selected songs to test sight reading skills and performing ability
+Sight-Reading and Performance: perform three randomly-selected songs to test sight reading skills and performing ability

 MINIMUM PROFICIENCY RATING REQUIREMENTS BY COURSE LEVEL